mojaloop/documentation/docs/community/standards/invariants.md

 ### 3. The hub is resistant to loss of data in the event of failures.
 #### Notes
-1. Given appropriate infrastructure to operate upon, the Mojaloop software can be deployed in configurations which reliably replicate data across multiple, redundant physical storage nodes before processing.
+1. Given appropriate infrastructure to operate upon, the Mojaloop software can be deployed in configurations which reliably replicate data across multiple, redundant physical storage nodes prior to processing.
-   1. Database engine components which are provided by the Mojaloop deployment mechanisms support either:
+   1. Database engine components which are provided by the Mojaloop deployment mechanisms support the following:
+      1. Primary:secondary asynchronous replication
-      1. primary:secondary asynchronous replicaor primary:primary synchronous replication.
+      2. Primary:primary synchronous replication.
+      3. Synchronous quorum consensus algorithm based replication.
    2. The replication mechanisms available are dependant on the particular storage layer and database technologies employed.
+2. Should multiple component failures occur which have not been mitigated either in the Mojaloop software, deployment configuration or infrastructure, the Mojaloop API provides mechanisms for each entity in the scheme to recover to a consistent state with minimal financial exposure risk.
+   1. Transfers become financially binding only when the hub has successfully responded to a transfer fulfilment message from the payee participant.
+This response is only sent when the hub has persisted the fulfilment message and its outcome to its ledger database.
+   2. Expiration timestamps on all financially significant API messages facilitate timely and deterministic failure path outcomes for all participants via automated retry mechanisms.

 #### Rationale
 1. Given that Mojaloop schemes are intended to form parts of national financial infrastructure they must do as much as possible, given reasonable cost constraints, to avoid loss of data in the event of a failure.
 2. Failures in hardware and software components are to be expected, even in the highest quality components available.
 Best practice suggests these failures should be anticipated and planned for in the design of the hub with a view to avoiding data loss.
+3. Participants need timely confidence in the status of financial transactions across the scheme in order to minimise exposure risk and deliver excellent customer experiences.

 ## Design Decisions